Picovoice/rhino/demo/nodejs/README.md

 ### Web Browsers

 These demos and the bindings upon which they are built are for NodeJS and **do not work in a browser**.
 Looking to run Rhino in-browser?
-Use the [JavaScript WebAssembly](https://github.com/Picovoice/rhino/tree/master/binding/javascript) binding instead.
+There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/rhino-web-en-worker), and dedicated packages for [Angular](https://www.npmjs.com/package/@picovoice/rhino-web-angular), [React](https://www.npmjs.com/package/@picovoice/rhino-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/rhino-web-vue).

 ## Prerequisites